percona/pmm/docs/install-pmm/install-pmm-server/baremetal/helm/restore_container_helm.md

 # Restore Helm chart

-The version of the PMM server should be greater than or equal to the version in a snapshot.
+The version of the PMM Server should be greater than or equal to the version in a snapshot.
 To restore from the snapshot, delete the old deployment first:
 ```sh
 helm uninstall pmm
 ```

-And then use snapshot configuration to start the PMM server again with the correct version and correct storage configuration:
+And then use snapshot configuration to start the PMM Server again with the correct version and correct storage configuration:
 ```sh
 helm install pmm \
 --set image.tag="2.34.0" \